lightningdevkit/lightningdevkit.org/docs/build_node.md

 **References:** [Rust docs](https://docs.rs/lightning/*/lightning/chain/channelmonitor/trait.Persist.html), [Java bindings](https://github.com/lightningdevkit/ldk-garbagecollected/blob/main/src/main/java/org/ldk/structs/Persist.java)

 ### Initialize the `ChainMonitor`
-**What it's used for:** Tracking one or more ChannelMonitors and using them to monitor the chain for lighting transactions that are relevant to our node, and broadcasting transactions if need be
+**What it's used for:** Tracking one or more `ChannelMonitor`s and using them to monitor the chain for lighting transactions that are relevant to our node, and broadcasting transactions if need be

 **Example:** how to initialize a `ChainMonitor` if you *are* running a light client or filtering for transactions
 ```java